July 2, 2025

 Do you understand the nuances of an apartment lease?
 If not, it's time you open your brains to legal language.

 "The application for this Lease and all representations contained therein are made a part of this Lease.
 Resident warrants that the information given by Resident in the application is true.
-Any misrepresentation made by Resident in the application shall constitute a material non-compliance with the terms of the Lease and shall be a basis for the Owner to terminate this Lease and repossess the Unit as provided by law after the Owner gives Resident 10 days written notice of said material noncompliance."
+Any misrepresentation made by Resident in the application shall constitute a material non-compliance with the terms of the Lease and shall be a basis for the Owner to terminate this Lease and repossess the Unit as provided by law after the Owner gives Resident 10 days written notice of said material non-compliance."

 This type of language is common to apartment leases, and your real estate agent should be able to explain it to you.
-If not, the agent should be able to get you in touch with a good lawyer that can review the lease.
+If not, the agent should be able to get you in touch with a good lawyer who can review the lease.
 Again, suppose a lawyer advises you that a portion of the lease needs to be changed.
-In that case, your real estate agent can be the go-between, contact your landlord, and work out any changes in a manner that is satisfactory to all parties involved.

 Some landlords are fair regarding security deposit issues, and others are not.
 Generally, normal encroachment, or a few nicks in the wall or a dirty carpet, should not be a reason to forfeit your security deposit.